-The Objective Design Standards are for residents, property and business owners, developers and builders, architects and designers, and City staff involved in the review and approval process of multi-family and/or mixed-use development in City of Temecula.
+The Objective Design Standards are for residents, property and business owners, developers and builders, architects and designers, and City staff involved in the review and approval process of residential/mixed-use development in City of Temecula.
 The following steps are a quick way to understand the different sections of the document and how to use it.
 Additionally, this document has interactive checkboxes for each standard to facilitate an efficient review and completion of the proposed project.